-Google Analytics will give you answers to these questions.
-Using WooCommerce Google Analytics you can learn about your audience and analyze their activity.
-This will help you to create marketing campaigns, customizable communication for a target audience and give you insights as to what works for you and what doesn’t so that you can direct your budget in the right places.
+By using WooCommerce Google Analytics, you can learn about your audience and analyze their activity.
+This will help you gain insights into what works and what doesn’t, allowing you to direct your budget in the right places.

-A common cycle that ecommerce entrepreneurs follow for analytics is:
+Here’s the common cycle that e-commerce entrepreneurs follow for analytics: